 Cash dividends are usually declared and paid out on a quarterly basis to existing shareholders.

-On the Declaration Date, the company becomes liable for the dividend.
+On the declaration date, the company becomes liable for the dividend.

-Cash Dividend is a contra capital account an reduces total shareholder equity.
+Thecash dividend account is a contra capital account and reduces total shareholder equity.

 The format of the journal entry to be made on the declaration date is shown below: